siteleaf/siteleaf-v1-themes/readme.md

 {% matched pairs of curly brackets and percent signs %}
 ```

-If you are new to Liquid, a good place to start is [Liquid for Designers](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).
+If you are new to the Liquid syntax, a good place to start is [Liquid for Designers](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).

 Filters and Tags